Official New Hampshire website

 Partnerships and Collaborations

-New Hampshire Creative Communities Network (NHCCN)
+New Hampshire Creative Communities Network (NHCCN)round the table booklet cover

 The New Hampshire Creative Communities Network (NHCCN) is a statewide consortium of local/regional arts councils, arts organizations, municipal arts commissions, Main Street programs, chambers of commerce, and economic development agencies.
 This cross-sector focus underscores the role the arts play across all facets of community and economic development.
 Through collaborative programming and presentations, NHCCN provides information, education, and support to strengthen and promote economic and community development across New Hampshirethrough the arts, artists, and creative industries.
 Participants may engage in information-sharing and network-building by subscribing to the listserv (Arts Satellite Notices) and by joining the NHCCN Facebook group